weyoume/wenode/README.md

 ### Block rewards are distributed to Producing nodes:
 - 40%: Base block reward to individual producer.
 - 15%: Proof of work reward on each proof broadcast.
-- 15%: Proof of Activity for each witness voted as rank 1 when claiming activity rewards.
+- 15%: Proof of Activity for each producer voted as rank 1 when claiming activity rewards.
 - 15%: Proof of transaction stake, based on transactions included in blocks.
 - 15%: Block Validatio reward, for commiting stake on incoming blocks.